twisted/twisted/docs/core/development/review-process.rst

 When you're done with the review, always say what the next step should be: for example, if the author is a committer, can they commit after making a few minor fixes?
 If your review feedback is more substantial, should they re-submit for another review?

-If you are officially "doing a review" - in other words, removing the review keyword - please make sure you do a complete review and look for ''all'' of these things, so that the author has as much feedback as possible to work with while their ticket is out of the review state.
+If you are officially "doing a review", please make sure you do a complete review and look for ''all'' of these things, so that the author has as much feedback as possible to work with while their ticket is out of the review state.
 If you don't have time to do a complete review, and you just notice one or two things about the ticket, just make a comment to help the future reviewer, and don't remove the review keyword, so another reviewer might have a look.
 For example, say, "I just checked for a news file and I noticed there wasn't one", or, "I saw some trailing whitespace in these methods".
-If you remove the review keyword, you may substantially increase the amount of time that the author has to wait for a real, comprehensive review, which is very frustrating.
+If you remove the PR from the review queue, you may substantially increase the amount of time that the author has to wait for a real, comprehensive review, which is very frustrating.

 Reverting a change